paulmouzas/paulmouzas.github.io/_posts/2015-01-23-memoization-fibonacci.md

 fib(660): 0.0009999275 seconds

-*Much* better.
-ItI couldn't go much higher than 660 because I exceed the maximum recursion depth (no tail recursion in Python!).
+Much better.
+I couldn't go much higher than 660 because I exceed the maximum recursion depth (no tail recursion in Python!).
 Lets start designing a better function.

 First we create a hash table.